-Digital organisation systems can be a matter of personal style, but a few essential truths can help anyone get their files in order.
+Digital organization systems can be a matter of personal style, but a few essential truths can help anyone get their files in order.

-- Don’t save every file, and do delete old files ruthlessly - if you don’t save it, you don’t need to organise it.
+- Don’t save every file, and do delete old files ruthlessly — If you don’t save it, you don’t need to organize it.
 Delete duplicates, get rid of ancient files you never use, and don’t download every email attachment.
 For example: When you take photos, delete the blurry, photo-bombed, and otherwise bad shots before or as you import the pictures to the computer.

-- Don’t create an overly complicated folder system - you don’t need a million folders and sub-folders to stay organised.
+- Don’t create an overly complicated folder system — You don’t need a million folders and sub-folders to stay organized.
 As long as all your files aren’t floating loose in one giant “Documents” directory, you’re probably a step ahead with digital storage.
-Create folders for each of your major file types or by the project you work on most frequently; whatever makes sense for your data.
+Create folders for each of your major file types or by the project you work on most frequently, whatever makes sense for your data.

-- Do put new files in the right place immediately - use the system you set up with every file, all the time!
+- Do put new files in the right place immediately — Use the system you set up with every file, all the time!
 Make sure to put your new music, photos, and documents in the appropriate folders as soon as you click “Save” or “Download.”
-Get into this habit, so you’ll stay organised.
+Get into this habit, so you’ll stay organized.

 - Do use intelligent shortcuts — Is there a budget spreadsheet you access frequently?
 Do you always download music to the same directory on a backup drive?
 Make a shortcut or alias of that specific file or folder, and place it on your computer’s desktop.
 Then you can keep the original file or folder organized by date or keyword in one place, but still get to it immediately with one click.